alexchugunoff/marketplace-seller-agent/README.md

 ---

+## 📚 Problem overview

+Marketplace sellers face a significant challenge due to the large number of processes, diverse documentation, and specific platform rules they must navigate.
+Marketplace platforms usually provide extensive and complex documentation, which can be overwhelming and difficult for sellers to understand or quickly find the exact information they need.

+This project addresses this problem by creating an intelligent assistant agent that helps sellers get concise and accurate answers simply by describing their needs in their own words.
+The agent relies on open-source Large Language Models (LLMs) and vector search over a structured knowledge base composed of FAQs and internal process documentation, making critical information easily accessible and user-friendly.

+---

 ## 🚀 Key Features

 - **Open-source LLM integration:** Utilizes Deepseek LLM to understand and process natural language queries from sellers.